cconstantin/angular-ui-bootstrap-rails/README.md

 If you would like to use the default bootstrap templates, use the following directive instead

     //= require angular-ui-bootstrap-tpls

+You may need to add 'ui.bootstrap' into your app declaration for example

+    app = angular.module('MyApp', ["ui.bootstrap"])

 Gem based on Angularjs-rails(https://github.com/hiravgandhi/angularjs-rails) by Hirav Gandhi